jsummers/oldunzip/readme.txt

 === Other files in this project ===

-ui6ademo.c is a sample program that uses the library, and implements a minimal ZIP parser.
+ozdemo.c is a sample program that uses the library, and implements a minimal ZIP parser.
 It will extract up to 25 Implode-compressed member files from a ZIP file, naming the output files "demo.???.out".